Run Service

 (Optional) Defines the file that includes the rules to apply to the original definitions file.
 The rules enable transforming Control-M JSON code properties.
 For detailed information, see Deploy Descriptor.

-If annotation is enabled for the Scheduling definitions category in Control-M, you must also provide an annotation to justify your action.
+If annotation is enabled for the Scheduling definitions category in the Configuration domain, you must also provide an annotation to justify your action.
 For more information, see Annotation Input.

 REST API Syntax